robin-checkmk/robin-checkmk/README.md

 - :penguin: I like Linux
 - :man_technologist: And monitoring stuff
 - :computer: Especially using [Checkmk](https://checkmk.com/)
+- :robot: And automating it with the official [Checkmk Ansible Collection](https://github.com/Checkmk/ansible-collection-checkmk.general/)

 This is my work account.
 If you are interested in what I do in my free time head over to my alter ego [thorian93](https://github.com/thorian93).